Best portable SSDs of 2025: Speed-tested for reliable, high-capacity storage on the go

 Reasons to avoid

-The most important of those features is its built-in security options.
-This uses AES 256-bit encryption and gives you the option to use fingerprint sign-in, which you can set up through the device’s own management software.
+The built-in security features are, by far, the biggest draw for most professionals.
+This SSD uses AES 256-bit encryption and gives you the option to use fingerprint sign-in, which you can set up through the device’s own management software.
+There are very few SSDs out there that can offer the same levels of security, speed and portability in a single package.
+By adding biometrics to password protection, it really raises the bar.

-On testing the kit, we found this drive offers the perfect balance between security, speed, portability and pricing.
 While it lacks IP68 and the security certifications of more expensive rivals, the price point makes it an attractive choice.
-The Samsung T7 SSD could do with a rugged case, but it remains our pick for best portable SSD on the market, and well worth your consideration.
+The Samsung T7 SSD could do with a rugged case, but it remains our pick for best portable SSD for professionals and freelancers who demand extra security.

 Read our full Samsung T7 Touch SSD review